Click Here for Our Recommended Antivirus for Your Device

 What is Brushed Nickel?

 They are very much vulnerable to scratches.
 Brushed nickel is very much prone to corrosion.
-They are also very much attacked by rust, and thus may decay due to rust.
-Brushed nickel has a warm tone present in it.
+They are also very much attacked by rust and thus may decay due to rust.
+Brushed nickel has a warm tone present to it.

-Due to minute brushing processing, brushed nickel has texture.
+Due to minute brushing processing, brushed nickel has a texture.
 Brushed nickel is used for engineering purposes and electro-plating purposes.
-Even with all the drawbacks, brushed nickel is widely used for furnishing the house, especially kitchen furnishing even though it has little to no resistance to rusting.
+Even with all the drawbacks, brushed nickel is widely used for furnishing the house, especially kitchen furnishing, even though it has little to no resistance to rusting.

 Brushed nickel can be easily cleaned with a solution of vinegar and water.
-It has low maintenance as its surface is not smooth and thus even scratched do not hamper its appearance and look.
+It has low maintenance as its surface is not smooth, and thus even scratches do not hamper its appearance and look.

 brushed nickel